sapcc/hugo-documentation-templater/README.md

   recentDocChanges: 10
 ```

-#### Configure the news section in the landing page
+#### Configure the News Section on the Landing Page

-Display the recent news from the blog section as they are committed in github.
-To activate this section enter the number of blog posts to be shown by adding following configuration to the `config.yaml`:
+To display recent blog posts on the landing page as they are committed to GitHub, you need to activate this section by specifying the number of blog posts to show.
+Add the following configuration to your `config.yaml` file:

 ```yaml
 params: